Eye4web/Eye4webZfcUserPm/README.md

     $ php composer.phar update
     ```

-3. Copy config/eye4web.zfcuser.pm.global.php.dist to config/autoload/eye4web.zfcuser.pm.global.php
+3. Copy config/eye4web.zfcuser.pm.global.php.dist to your autoload folder (`config/autoload/`)

 4. Import the database schema into your database.
 A SQL schema is located in `data/schema.sql`